CSE142/su22-CSE142L-intro-starter/README.md

 This document describe how to do those two things.
 Then, you'll be able to open the Jupyter notebook and proceed with lab itself.

-**NOTE:** There is a pre-lab reading quiz due on Wednesday.
-For this lab, I've provided a [pdf of the lab](./Lab.pdf) so you can read it without actually connecting to datahub.
-You can take the quiz at https://www.gradescope.com/courses/316365.

 # Software You Will Need

 **Note** Safari and Internet Explorer are not currently supported.
 This will